Cpires97/Ship-seg/README.md

 Method with two stages: Detection and Segmentation.

-Detection stage to detect possible locations of the ship and a segmentation stage to segment the bounding boxes from the previous stage.
+Detection stage detects possible locations of the ship, and a segmentation stage segments the bounding boxes from the previous stage.

 ## Detection stage
+We use the YOLO network implementation [GitHub Pages] https://github.com/pjreddie/darknet